 - “Tonya and her children appeared on the cover of the Fall 2019 Recreation Guide as well as on the supporting collateral including banners, flyers, and posters throughout the City.
 Strickland had fun with their increased visibility encouraging her followers to join her in an “I spy” game asking them to tag her on social media whenever they spotted the recreation guide or other collateral anywhere in the city.
 The response was tremendous with posts appearing from a whole new set of followers excited to discover the Paso Robles Recreation Guide.”

 - “The big payoff for the campaign was the Fall Family Fun Fest event … Facebook page likes during the week of the event increased by 25%.
 Strickland also created a Fall Family Fun Fest post for her social media pages all driving local families to the City’s Facebook event.”

 I helped with that!!
-But so did you guys.
-“Influence,” to me, just like journalism, or writing, or whatever, is about human connection.
+But, honestly, so did you guys.
+“Influence,” to me, just like journalism, or writing, or whatever, is about the people – it’s about human connection.

-Thank you if you’re still reading this.
-I’m so proud of Heather and Paso for winning this, and I feel special and thankful FOR YOU to be a part of it.
+I’m so proud of Heather and Paso for winning this, and I feel special and thankful FOR YOU to be a part of it, too!